Losing weight and saving money go hand-in-hand.

-What I didn’t understand at the time, is that these two goals actually work extremely well together, and can ultimately support each other.
+What I didn’t understand at the time, is that these two goals actually work extremely well together.
+They can ultimately support each other.

-The media had me conditioned to believe that I had to spend a ton of money if I ever wanted to lose weight, and I knew that with my income and the bills I needed to pay, there was no way I could afford the gym membership and the Weight Watchers membership and the special foods.
+The media had me conditioned to believe that I had to spend a ton of money if I ever wanted to lose weight.
+And I knew that with my income and the bills I needed to pay, there was no way I could afford the gym membership, the Weight Watchers membership and special foods.

-Since then, I have come to recognize how extremely important both goals are and that it is not only possible to accomplish both at the same time, it’s easier!
+Since then, I have come to recognize how extremely important both goals are.
+Even better, I know it’s not only possible to accomplish both at the same time, it’s easier!

 When it comes to getting healthier and dropping unnecessary weight, it is important to have a meal plan.
-Similarly, when you are trying to find money in a limited income to set aside for savings and investments, it is important to have a spending plan.
+Similarly, when you are trying to find money in a limited income to set aside for savings and investments, it’s important to have a spending plan.

-I’ve said before that it is essential to set aside time every week for planning your meals and planning time for exercise.
+I’ve said before that it is essential to set aside time every week for exercise and planning your meals.
 This is a great time to work on your spending plan as well.

-Take a look at your income and subtract your necessary expenses (like rent or mortgage payment and electric bill), take what remains and determine how you currently spend it and how you wish you spend it.
+Take a look at your income and subtract your necessary expenses (like rent or mortgage payment and electricity).
+Then, take what remains and determine how you currently spend it and how you wish you would spend it.
 Remember to include an amount specifically for groceries.

 Put together a realistic plan and include the dates that bills are due.
 Once the initial plan is put together, reviewing it weekly with your meal plan will become easier and easier.